 “If you do good work for good clients, it will lead to more good work for other good clients.
 If you do bad work for bad clients, it will lead to more bad work for other bad clients.”

-A look inside the Studio Culture book.
+Related, from the archives, is a quick look inside the Studio Culture book.